BelledonneCommunications/linphone-web-plugin/README.md

 ### Windows
 You have to add python, openssl and WiX in the PATH environment variable.
-Make sure you are building with Visual Studio 2010 (using the prep2010.cmd or prep2010debug.cmd scripts) and that you are using the configuration you used during the CMake configuration.
-So if you prepared the build with prep2010.cmd, compile with the Release configuration in Visual Studio.
-If you prepared the build with prep2010debug.cmd, compile with the Debug configuration in Visual Studio.
+Make sure you are building with Visual Studio 2010, using the prep2010.cmd script.
+If you want to compile in Debug mode, use the command line:

+	prep2010.cmd projects\linphone-web-plugin build "-DWITH_DYNAMIC_MSVC_RUNTIME=1" "-DCMAKE_BUILD_TYPE=Debug"

+and then use the Debug configuration in Visual Studio.
+If you want to compile in Release mode, use the command line:

+	prep2010.cmd projects\linphone-web-plugin build "-DWITH_DYNAMIC_MSVC_RUNTIME=1"

+and then use the Release configuration in Visual Studio.

 ### Mac OS X
 Don't use XCode directly it doesn't use corrects environment and target